David Lewis (anthropologist): Background

 David Lewis grew up in Bearsden, near Glasgow, Scotland, and in the city of Bath in the west of England.
 He read Social Anthropology at the University of Cambridge (1982).
 He has a PhD in Development Studies from the University of Bath (1989).

 Before becoming a lecturer at the London School of Economics & Political Science (LSE) in 1995, he was briefly a freelance development researcher and consultant.
 At LSE he worked at the Centre for Voluntary Organisation (CVO, later Centre for Civil Society) until 2006 when he moved into the Department of Social Policy.
-In 2021 he joined the LSE’s Department of International Development, where he co-directs the MSc Development Studies programme.
+In 2021 he joined the LSE’s Department of International Development, where he co-directed the MSc Development Studies programme between 2021 and 2024.

-He has authored several books and academic articles and has presented his work at many universities around the world including Harvard, Yale, Oxford and the Chinese Academy of Social Sciences.
+He has authored several books and academic articles and has presented his work at many universities around the world including Harvard, Yale, Oxford, Dhaka, and the Chinese Academy of Social Sciences.

-His field work has been primarily in South and South East Asia, mainly Bangladesh but also including India, Nepal.
-Sri Lanka and Philippines.
+His field work has been primarily in South and South East Asia - mainly Bangladesh but also including India, Nepal, Sri Lanka and Philippines.
 However, he has also done short term research in Russia, Albania, Nigeria, Uganda and the UK.